-Judge Salcines went to South Texas College of Law in Houston, and encouraged Paul to apply there because it had a formidable reputation of creating outstanding litigators.
-Paul discovered his talents and love for advocacy while there.
+Judge Salcines went to South Texas College of Law in Houston, and encouraged Paul to apply there because it had a formidable reputation for creating excellent litigators.
+Paul discovered his talent and love for advocacy while there.

 A Foot in the (Litigation) Door

 Paul started his legal career doing defense work in personal injury cases, so his clients were often big businesses or corporations.

 While other first year lawyers were spending time in the library doing research, Paul immediately started working on complex trucking, products liability, and wrongful death cases.
 He worked with a senior partner and was given the opportunity to work on the biggest cases in his firm.
 The first trial he ever attended as a lawyer he was the lead — and only attorney — representing his client.
 Paul’s early experience was invaluable in learning how to be a trial lawyer.